nngu6036/benchmark-survey/README.md

 A benchmark code release is referenced in the manuscript as:

-> Quang Nguyen. *Time-Dependent Graph Generation Survey]{Time-Dependent Graph Generation: A Survey of Discrete-Time and Continuous-Time Perspectives*.
+> Quang Nguyen,Muhammad Farhan, Asiri Wijesinghe. *Time-Dependent Graph Generation Survey]{Time-Dependent Graph Generation: A Survey of Discrete-Time and Continuous-Time Perspectives*.
 2026.

 ---